 Threatened/Endangered Information: No data available.

-Bidens bigelovii var. angustiloba found throughout its range above and
+Bidens bigelovii var. angustiloba, found throughout its range above,

-Bidens bigelovii var. bigelovii which is found only in Arizona.
+Bidens bigelovii var. bigelovii, found only in Arizona.

 Comments: Plants in the genus Bidens are collectively called "Beggarticks" or "Spanish-Needles" because they usually have very sharp pointed barbs or hooked burrs that readily stick to animal fur and clothing, a seed dispersal strategy for many species.
 The Latin name Bidens is loosely translated to "two-teeth" referring to sharp barbs and hooks on the seed awns.